coloradoriverboy/coloradoriverboy/README.md

 - 💞️ I’m looking to collaborate on code conversion and general conversation
 - 📫 How to reach me coloradoriverboy@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I was one a medic for the Vice President
+- ⚡ Fun fact: I was once a medic for the Vice President

 <!---
 coloradoriverboy/coloradoriverboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.